ase2sprkkr/ase2sprkkr/docs/_sources/installation.rst.txt

 .. code:: bash

-   pip install meson-python cython numpy ninja
+   pip install scikit-build cmake ninja cython

 or (which will be usefull if I add a build requirement and forgot to update this help) run the following snippet to install all the build-dependencies